 I’m also going to focus on solar chargers which are actually portable.
 That immediately eliminates a lot of “camping” solar chargers because they are designed for RVs and car camping.
 Some of those camping solar chargers are meant to power friggin’ TVs and weigh a ton!

-As several thru-hikers mentioned about their experiences using a battery pack, they had to recharge it when making rest/fueling stops in town.
-Since battery packs take forever to recharge, you end up losing a lot of time.
+However, power banks are a pain in the ass on longer trips where you will need to recharge frequently.
+As several thru-hikers mentioned about their experiences using a power bank, they had to recharge it when making rest/fueling stops in town.
+Since power banks take forever to recharge, you end up losing a lot of time.
 It forced them to stay in hotels to have a way to charge the damn thing, so ended up costing a lot of money too.

 It really depends on how you are using your devices while hiking, camping, and backpacking though.
 Since solar powered phone chargers are getting so cheap, it might be worth it to have the reassurance of a more reliable power source than what battery packs offer.

 - Day hikes: you probably don’t need any portable charger.